topaz-gitadmin/Manual/docs/AddOns-Integration/Import-from-Excel/Manual.md

 - Create or update Sales Invoices and Credit Memos

 NB: Dynamic Imports are used to import documents and journals.
 For import of Master Data, Static Import should be used.

-**Static Imports:**

-Static Data imports use a specified format and are designed for importing substantial amounts of Master as well as Transactional data.

-At present it includes import into the tables listed below:

-- G/L Journal
-- Items
-- Resources
-- Vendors
-- Customers
-- Fixed Assets
-- FA Journals
-- Jobs/Tasks
-- Job Journal
-- Job Budgets
-- User Roles
-- Dimensions
-- Purchase Invoice/Credit

-NB: Shortcut dimensions have been included in the templates and can be imported within the static data imports.

-## **Dynamic Imports**

 ### **Setting up Dynamic Import Codes**